psm-compute/psm-compute.github.io/docs/source/lammps.rst

     cd build
     cmake ../cmake -D PKG_MOLECULE=on -D PKG_KSPACE=on -D PKG_RIGID=on

 It creates an executable lmp in the directory.
-You can add as many packages as you want and create different build if you need it.
+You can add as many packages as you want and you can create different build if you need it.

 Run LAMMPS